jameshalsall/jQuery-StyledForm/README.md

 * `radioHeight` - The height of the image that represents a radio button (defaults to 22px)
 * `selectArrowWidth` - The height of the image that represents a select box arrow (defaults to 30px)
 * `styledClass` - If this is set, only elements that have the given class will be transformed by StyledForm.
 By default all form elements are styled.
+* `pollFrequency` - The frequency (in milliseconds) that styledForm will poll the styled elements for changes.
+This is useful if you plan on manipulating the original `<input>` and `<select>` elements, as it will keep the styled counterparts in sync.
+Setting this to `false` will disable the polling.

 To style a form, you simply run: